Global stability of three dimensional steady Prandtl equation: Maximum principle in terms of the vector fields

-Here the positive constant $\delta\leq \frac{1}{2}$ is independent of $\varepsilon.$ Although these barrier functions are not $C^1,$ their left-hand derivatives with respect to $z$, i.e. $\partial_z^-$ are strictly bigger than their right-hand derivatives with respect to $z$, i.e. $\partial_z^+$ at the ridges so that certain extrema cannot be attained at the ridges, cf. Serrin \cite{Serrin}.
+Although these barrier functions are not $C^1,$ their left-hand derivatives with respect to $z$, i.e. $\partial_z^-$ are strictly bigger than their right-hand derivatives with respect to $z$, i.e. $\partial_z^+$ at the ridges so that certain extrema of auxiliary function cannot be attained at the ridges shown as follows.